rjsvkfdl91/MovieApp/README.md

 * Sort movies by popularity, rating, current playing and upcoming
 * View a particular movie detail
 * View movie trailers through youtube
+* Pagination (Endless Scrolling or Infinite Scrolling) that breaks down a list of content into equal smaller pieces, loaded one at a time.

 ## ScreenShots